Published By Janet Gershen-Siegel at August 2nd, 2017

 You can always ask non-reporting accounts for trade references.
 Plus credit accounts of any sort ought to help you to better even out business expenditures, thus making financial planning easier.
 These are providers like PayPal Credit, T-Mobile, and Best Buy.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then move onto retail credit.
 These are companies which include Office Depot and Staples.
-These companies are likelier to have goods you need.

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then move onto the fleet credit tier.
+Are there more accounts reporting?
+Then move onto fleet credit.
 These are service providers such as BP and Conoco.
-Use this credit to buy, repair, and take care of vehicles.
+Use this credit to buy fuel, and to repair and take care of vehicles.
 Make certain to apply using the small business’s EIN.

 Learn more here and get started with building corporate credit.

 Have you been responsibly managing the credit you’ve up to this point?
-Then move to the cash credit tier.
+Then move to more universal cash credit.
 These are service providers such as Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any inaccuracies as soon as possible.
-Get in the habit of taking a look at credit reports and digging into the particulars, and not just the scores.
+Get in the habit of taking a look at credit reports.
+Dig into the particulars, not just the scores.

 Update the relevant information if there are inaccuracies or the information is incomplete.
 At D&B, you can do this at: https://iupdate.dnb.com/iUpdate/viewiUpdateHome.htm.
 For Experian, go here: www.experian.com/small-business/business-credit-information.jsp.
 And for Equifax, go here: www.equifax.com/business/small-business.